musa-509-spring-2023/philly-mass-appraisals-1/README.md

 ### Prepared Data

 In the `musa509s23_team<N>_prepared_data` bucket, there are three folders.
-Each should contain a single file named `data.csv`.
+Each should contain a single file named `data.jsonl`.
 The folders are as follows:

 | Folder | Contents |
 |--------|----------|